 Afghanistan: 5 terrorist killed after an IED explodes prematurely

-Kabul, Nov 11: Five terrorists were killed and three others sustained injuries after an Improvised Explosive Device (IED) explosion in Afghanistan's northern province of Kunduz, the country's military said on Monday.
+Kabul, Nov 11: Five terrorists were killed and three others sustained injuries after an Improvised Explosive Device (IED) exploded in Afghanistan's northern province of Kunduz, the country's military said on Monday.

 Reportedly, the incident took place at around 8 pm (local time) on Sunday when terrorists were planting a home-made IED in Haji Mehrab locality of Ali Abad district to target security forces, Afghan Army's 217 Pamir Corps said in a statement, as cited by Xinhua news agency.